rubiidev18alt/Chandra-Launcher/README.md

 ## Known Issues

-See our [issue tracker](https://github.com/PojavLauncherTeam/PojavLauncher/issues) for a list of known issues and their current status.
+See our [issue tracker](https://github.com/WL2SAA/Chandra-Launcher?issues) for a list of known issues and their current status.

-## FAQ

-See our [wiki](https://pojavlauncherteam.github.io/) for more information.

 ## Contributing

 Contributions are welcome!
 We welcome any type of contribution, not only code.
-For example, you can help improve the [wiki](https://pojavlauncherteam.github.io/), contribute to the [translations](https://crowdin.com/project/pojavlauncher), or submit bug reports and feature requests.
+For example, you can submit bug reports and feature requests.

 Any code change should be submitted as a pull request.
 The description should explain what the code does and give steps to execute it.

-## Support

-For support, please join our [Discord server](https://discord.com/invite/aenk3EUvER).

 ## License